 For most of us, there has not been a more important time in our leadership lives.
 This is both good and bad news: It means the consequences of your leadership now will most likely have an outsized impact in the future.
 How we each behave as leaders in these moments of fear and uncertainty, when our most basic human instincts crowd in, will be remembered long after the crisis is past.
 Like it or not, this will be part of your leadership legacy, so consider carefully the choices you make.

-One way to do this is to step back and be conscious of the most basic things you do as a leader- in fact the most basic things we all do as human beings.
+One way to do this is to step back and be conscious of the most basic things you do as a leader — the most basic things we all do, in fact, as human beings.
 In design thinking, a tool that is often used to better understand the perspective and true needs of users is the Empathy Map.
 The Empathy Map looks at four dimensions of a user’s experience: Say/Do/Think/Feel.
 We hear what they say; we watch what they do; we ask or infer what they think and feel.
-As leaders in the current crisis, we can use this tool to help us gain insight not just for our customers but for how those we lead are truly faring.
+As leaders in the current crisis, we can use this tool to help us gain insight not just for our customers but also for how those we lead are truly faring.

 As emotional intelligence (EQ) tells us, we cannot help to manage the emotions of others until we understand and manage our own.
-If you are authentic- which you should be- how you are feeling now as a leader will leak through anything you say or do.
+If you are authentic, which you should be, how you are feeling now as a leader will leak through anything you say or do.
 You must come to terms with this and be prepared to share your emotions appropriately with others.
 Have you taken time to actually reflect — honestly — on how you’re feeling?
-It will make you more human and build trust.
+If so, it will make you more human and build trust.